 When I look at an article in Russian, I say, “This is really written in English, but it has been coded in some strange symbols.
 I will now proceed to decode.”

 Some years later he offered a different viewpoint: “No reasonable person thinks that a machine translation can ever achieve elegance and style.
 Pushkin need not shudder.”
 Whew!
-Having devoted one unforgettably intense year of my life to translating Alexander Pushkin’s sparkling novel in verse Eugene Onegin into my native tongue (that is, having radically reworked that great Russian work into an English-language novel in verse), I find this remark of Weaver’s far more congenial than his earlier remark, which reveals a strangely simplistic view of language.
-Nonetheless, his 1947 view of translation-as-decoding became a credo that has long driven the field of machine translation.
+Having devoted one unforgettably intense year of my life to translating Alexander Pushkin’s sparkling novel in verse, Eugene Onegin, into my native tongue (that is, having radically reworked that great Russian work into an English-language novel in verse), I find this remark of Weaver’s far more congenial than his earlier remark, which reveals a strangely simplistic view of language.
+Nonetheless, his 1947 view of translation as decoding became a credo that has long driven the field of machine translation.

-Since those days, “translation engines” have gradually improved, and recently the use of so-called “deep neural nets” has even suggested to some observers (see “The Great AI Awakening” by Gideon Lewis-Kraus in The New York Times Magazine, and “Machine Translation: Beyond Babel” by Lane Greene in The Economist) that human translators may be an endangered species.
-In this scenario, human translators would become, within a few years, mere quality controllers and glitch fixers, rather than producers of fresh new text.
+Since those days, “translation engines” have gradually improved, and recently the use of so-called deep neural nets has even suggested to some observers (see “The Great A.I.
+Awakening” by Gideon Lewis-Kraus in The New York Times Magazine, and “Machine Translation: Beyond Babel” by Lane Greene in The Economist) that human translators may be an endangered species.
+In this scenario, human translators would become, within a few years, mere quality controllers and glitch fixers rather than producers of fresh new text.

 Such a development would cause a soul-shattering upheaval in my mental life.
 Although I fully understand the fascination of trying to get machines to translate well, I am not in the least eager to see human translators replaced by inanimate machines.
 Indeed, the idea frightens and revolts me.
-To my mind, translation is an incredibly subtle art that draws constantly on one’s many years of experience in life, and on one’s creative imagination.
+To my mind, translation is an incredibly subtle art that draws constantly on one’s many years of life experience, and on one’s creative imagination.
 If, some “fine” day, human translators were to become relics of the past, my respect for the human mind would be profoundly shaken, and the shock would leave me reeling with terrible confusion and immense, permanent sadness.

-Each time I read an article claiming that the guild of human translators will soon be forced to bow down before the terrible swift sword of some new technology, I feel the need to check the claims out myself, partly out of a sense of terror that this nightmare just might be around the corner, more hopefully out of a desire to reassure myself that it’s not just around the corner, and finally, out of my longstanding belief that it’s important to combat exaggerated claims about artificial intelligence.
-And so, after reading about how the old idea of artificial neural networks, recently adopted by a branch of Google called Google Brain, and now enhanced by “deep learning,” has resulted in a new kind of software that has allegedly revolutionized machine translation, I decided I had to check out the latest incarnation of Google Translate.
+Each time I read an article claiming that the guild of human translators will soon be forced to bow down before the terrible, swift sword of some new technology, I feel the need to check the claims out myself, partly out of a sense of terror that this nightmare just might be around the corner, more hopefully out of a desire to reassure myself that it’s not just around the corner, and finally, out of my long-standing belief that it’s important to combat exaggerated claims about artificial intelligence.
+And so after reading about how the old idea of artificial neural networks, recently adopted by a branch of Google called Google Brain and now enhanced by “deep learning,” has resulted in a new kind of software that has allegedly revolutionized machine translation, I decided I had to check out the latest incarnation of Google Translate.
 Was it a game changer, as Deep Blue and AlphaGo were for the venerable games of chess and Go?

 I learned that although the older version of Google Translate can handle a very large repertoire of languages, its new deep-learning incarnation at the time worked for just nine languages.
 (It’s now expanded to 96.)* Accordingly, I limited my explorations to English, French, German, and Chinese.

-The practical utility of Google Translate and similar technologies is undeniable, and probably it’s a good thing overall, but there is still something deeply lacking in the approach, which is conveyed by a single word: understanding.
+The practical utility of Google Translate and similar technologies is undeniable, and probably a good thing overall, but there is still something deeply lacking in the approach, which is conveyed by a single word: understanding.
 Machine translation has never focused on understanding language.
-Instead, the field has always tried to “decode”—to get away without worrying about what understanding and meaning are.
+Instead, the field has always tried to “decode”—to get away with not worrying about what understanding and meaning are.
 Could it in fact be that understanding isn’t needed in order to translate well?
 Could an entity, human or machine, do high-quality translation without paying attention to what language is all about?
-To shed some light on this question, I turn now to the experiments I made.
+To shed some light on this question, I turn now to the experiments I did.